pyglet/pyglet/doc/programming_guide/media.rst

 The following conditions can trigger the crash:

 #.
-A debugger paused or resumed the program while audio is playing
+A debugger pausing or resuming the program while audio is playing
 #.
 Unpredictably when 2 or more sounds are playing

 The two easiest fixes are: